Chapters | Links |

 95 #28

-The Himalayan scenery from our 1st camp was other-worldly.
+The Himalayan scenery from our first camp is other-worldly.

 95 #29